Frequently Asked Questions

 How is coaching different from teaching, tutoring or advising?

-As a coach, we are 100% on YOUR side and focused on YOUR goals.
+As a coach, I am 100% on YOUR side and focused on YOUR goals.
 Often these goals overlap with those of teachers or the school, but sometimes they do not.
-This small difference can be an important one to struggling teens.
-We work for you, not for the school.
+This small difference can be an important one to struggling students.
+I work for you, not for the school.
 While a good tutor does focus somewhat on transferable study skills, their primary focus is the specific learning objectives and grades of a subject area.
 A tutor should also be an expert in the subject area being tutored.
-As a coach, we see the client as a whole person, and view the skills learned in school as stepping stones to a successful future.
+As a coach, I see the client as a whole person, and view the skills learned in school as stepping stones to a successful future.
 In other words, algebra is important, but goal setting and study skills can pave the way to success in algebra AND whatever comes next.
-Sometimes both a coach and a tutor can work together with your teen as a team, however, most families find that there are ample resources available through the school and community once your teen knows what they need and how to ask for it.
+Sometimes both a coach and a tutor can work together with you or your student as a team, however, most families find that there are ample resources available through the school and community once you know what's needed and how to ask for it.
 In fact, one of the goals of coaching is to teach the client how to effectively use their available resources and supports.

 For academics, imagine your coach as being the most benevolent, most supportive advisor you could hope for.
 Unlike real-world advisors, when we meet, you'll have my full attention & I'll never put extra work on your plate unless you agree that work will move you towards your own goals.